-(2) We have agreed to pay the Placement Agent cash fee equal to 7.5% of the gross proceeds raised in this offering.
+(1)We have agreed to pay the Placement Agent cash fee equal to 7.5% of the gross proceeds raised in this offering.
 We have also agreed to reimburse the Placement Agent for its non-accountable expenses in the amount of \$35,000, for its legal fees and expenses and other out-of-pocket expenses in an amount up to \$100,000, and for its clearing expenses in the amount of \$15,950.
-In addition, we have agreed to issue to the Placement Agent, warrants to purchase up to a number of our ADSs equal to 5.0% of the number of ADSs being offered, including the ADSs issuable upon exercise of any pre-funded warrants, at an exercise price equal to 135% of the Placement Agent.
-ADS and accompanying Warrant.
+In addition, we have agreed to issue to the Placement Agent, warrants to purchase up to a number of our ADSs equal to 5.0% of the number of ADSs being offered, including the ADSs issuable upon exercise of any pre-funded warrants, at an exercise price equal to 135% of the public offering price per ADS and accompanying Warrant.
 See "Plan of Distribution" for additional information and a description of the compensation payable to the Placement Agent.

 We estimate the total expenses of this offering payable by us, excluding the Placement Agent fee, will be approximately \$0.8 million.
 Because there is no minimum number of securities or amount of proceeds required as a condition to closing in this offering, the actual public offering amount, Placement Agent fees, and proceeds to us, if any, are not presently determinable and may be substantially less than the total maximum offering amounts set forth above.
-For more information, see "Plan of Distribution."
-Gross proceeds assumes exercise in full of Pre-Funded Warrants.
+For more information, see "Plan of Distribution